X-WIN: Building Chest Radiograph World Model via Predictive Sensing¶

 TL;DR¶

-X-WIN is a chest radiograph world model that, for the first time, incorporates 3D CT spatial knowledge into CXR representation learning.
-By learning to predict 2D projections of CT volumes at varying rotation angles, the model internalizes 3D anatomical structure.
-Combined with affinity-guided contrastive alignment and structure-preserving domain adaptation, X-WIN achieves state-of-the-art linear probing performance across 6 CXR benchmarks.
+The X-WIN chest radiograph world model is proposed, integrating 3D CT spatial knowledge into CXR representation learning for the first time.
+By learning to predict 2D projections of CT scans at various rotation angles, the model internalizes 3D anatomical structures.
+Combined with affinity-guided contrastive alignment and structure-preserving domain adaptation, it achieves SOTA results via linear probing across 6 CXR benchmarks.

 Background & Motivation¶

-- Inherent limitations of CXR: As 2D projection images, CXRs suffer from structural superimposition and cannot directly capture 3D anatomical information, limiting diagnostic capability.
+- Inherent Limitations of CXR: 2D projection images suffer from overlapping structures, making it difficult to capture 3D anatomical information directly and limiting diagnostic capabilities.

-- CT vs. CXR trade-off: CT provides 3D structural information but is costly, radiation-intensive, and less accessible, while CXR is safe and affordable but informationally limited.
+- Trade-off between CT and CXR: CT provides 3D structure but is costly, involves high radiation, and has lower accessibility; CXR is safe and inexpensive but information-limited.

-- Radiologist insight: Radiologists viewing frontal/lateral CXRs can cognitively reconstruct a 3D thoracic model to assist in diagnosing occluded structures.
+- Radiologist Inspiration: Radiologists can mentally reconstruct 3D thoracic models when viewing frontal/lateral CXRs to assist in diagnosing occluded structures.

-- Limitations of existing world models: CheXWorld only learns 2D local structure and global geometry, lacking 3D spatial awareness.
+- Limitations of Prior Work: CheXWorld only learns 2D local structures and global geometry, lacking 3D spatial cognition.

-- Mechanism: If a model can accurately predict X-ray projections of a CT volume at arbitrary rotation angles, it has internalized meaningful 3D anatomical structure.
+- Core Idea: If a model can accurately predict X-ray projections of a CT at any rotation angle, it implies the model has internalized meaningful 3D anatomical structures.

 Method¶